-Building types is a classification system resulting from the process of creating, selecting, and transforming a few basic character-defining features of a building that when repeated, produce predictable results.
-Building types provide a much more diverse stock of buildings that accommodate a higher intensity of development in a contextual manner that produces great places.
+Building types is classification system resulting from the process of creating, selecting, and transforming a few basic character-defining features of a building that produce when repeated, predictable results.
+Building types provide a much more diverse stock of buildings that accommodate higher intensity of development in a contextual manner that produces great places.

-Human scaled building types, when consistently aligned with similar or compatible building types, create a harmonious and pedestrian-friendly streetscape.
+Human scaled building types, when consistently aligned with similar or compatible building types, create a harmonious and a pedestrian-friendly streetscape.
 Diverse building types can also provide a variety of local affordable housing options for all incomes and ages.